 Kat Saka’s Kettle | Snack & Drink Stand

 Need to grab some snacks for your road trip across the galaxy?
 Swing by Kat Saka’s Kettle for the little-bit-sweet, little-bit-spicy Outpost Popcorn Mix.
-You can also find some Bottled Orb Soda here (AKA the same Thermal Detonator Coke Bottles that were temporarily banned by TSA for looking too much like a replica explosive).
+You can also find some Bottled Orb Soda here (AKA the same Thermal Detonator Coke Bottles that were temporarily banned by TSA for looking too much like a replica explosive) or try the Cold Brew Black Caf with sweet cream cheese and chocolate puffs.

 Milk Stand | Snack & Drink Stand